ignite/cli/docs/guide/interchange/01-design.md

 ## Overview

 Assume you have two blockchains: `Venus` and `Mars`.
-The native token on Venus is called `vcx`, the token on Mars is `mcx`.
+The native token on Venus is called `venuscoin`, the token on Mars is `marscoin`.

 When exchanging a token from Mars to Venus, on the Venus blockchain you have an IBC `voucher` token with a denom that looks like `ibc/B5CB286...A7B21307F`.
 The long string of characters after `ibc/` is a denom trace hash of a token transferred through IBC.
 Using the blockchain's API you can get a denom trace from that hash.
 The denom trace consists of a `base_denom` and a `path`.
-In our example, `base_denom` is `mcx` and the `path` contains pairs of ports and channels through which the token has been transferred.
+In our example, `base_denom` is `marscoin` and the `path` contains pairs of ports and channels through which the token has been transferred.
 For a single-hop transfer `path` is identified by `transfer/channel-0`.
 Learn more about token paths in [ICS 20](https://github.com/cosmos/ibc/tree/master/spec/app/ics-020-fungible-token-transfer).

-This token `ibc/Venus/mcx` cannot be sold back using the same order book.
-If you want to "reverse" the exchange and receive back the Mars token, a new order book `ibc/Venux/mcx` to `mcx` needs to be created.
+This token `ibc/Venus/marscoin` cannot be sold back using the same order book.
+If you want to "reverse" the exchange and receive back the Mars token, a new order book `ibc/Venux/marscoin` to `marscoin` needs to be created.

 ## The Design of the Order books

-As a typical exchange, a new pair implies the creation of an order book with orders to sell `MCX` or orders to buy `VCX`.
+As a typical exchange, a new pair implies the creation of an order book with orders to sell `marscoin` or orders to buy `venuscoin`.
 Here, you have two chains and this data-structure must be split between `Mars` and `Venus`.

-Users from chain `Mars` sell `MCX` and users from chain `Venus` buy `MCX`.
-Therefore, we represent all orders to sell `MCX` on chain `Mars` and all the orders to buy `MCX` on chain `Venus`.
+Users from chain `Mars` sell `marscoin` and users from chain `Venus` buy `marscoin`.
+Therefore, we represent all orders to sell `marscoin` on chain `Mars` and all the orders to buy `marscoin` on chain `Venus`.

 In this example blockchain `Mars` holds the sell oders and blockchain `Venus` holds the buy orders.